Freelancing on the side, image of a woman doing taxes | Crunch

 As a self-employed person, you can choose to operate as a sole trader, or form your own limited company.

-If you form a limited company you create a separate legal entity and you have no personal liability.
+If you form a limited company to freelance then you create a separate legal entity and have no personal liability.
 However, you’ll have specific legal and statutory responsibilities to fulfil as a director of the company.
 This also has a number of tax implications.

 Read more about the differences between sole traders and limited companies.